 In at a very close second is this impressive unit from Lion Premium Grills.
 It’s one of the best BBQ gas grills you can find, and at a very reasonable price.

-This grill packs in 4 burners totalling an incredible combined BTU output of 75,000.
-Its endurance and caliber is that of a commercial grade 304-16 gauge stainless steel burner.
+This grill packs in 4 burners totaling an incredible combined BTU output of 75,000.
+Its endurance and caliber are that of a commercial grade 304-16 gauge stainless steel burner.

 In fact, it’s such a fantastic performer that it’s been widely used in commercial kitchen and food trucks, as well as homes and backyards.

 This isn’t just a grill though.
 It also has a smoker feature, so you make use of smoking meats for beautiful low and slow cooking.